-I make application
+make application

-Parent/Guardian Name
+Parent/Guardian N Tame

-for my child to be exempt from
+for my childStudent's Nam

-Student's Name
+Student's Nam e

-school sponsored transportation (Check one) Going to returning from
+school sponsored transportation (Check or ne)Going to returning from

 Activity Date

 The student will ride with:

-The student will be returning from the activity I understand that I, the parent/guardian of the school of any and all responsibility relative to the above-mentioned activity. y with: above-named student, release the
+The student will be returning from the activation I understand that I, the parent/guardian of school of any and all responsibility relative the above-mentioned activity. the above-named student, release the

 Parent/Guardian Signature Date

-If the student will be riding with someone other than the providing thetransportation must sign the following states.
+student will be riding with someone other that ding the transportation must sign the following

-I take full responsibility for the above-mentioned stud ent's transportation to/from the above activity.
+I take full responsibility for the above-mentioned s tudent's transportation to/from the above activity.

-Signature of Person Providing Transportation
+Signa ture of Person Providing Transportation

-Building Principal's Action: ApproveReject
+Bui lding Principal's Action: Reject

-Reason for Rejection:
+Rea son for Rejection:

-Duin sing Va Cianatura.

-Principal's Signature: Date :
+Prin cipal's Signature: Date: